 Bulk PDF Processing

-We understand that you need to protect and process your PDF files in bulk.
+We understand that you need to protect and process your bulk PDF files.
 That is why our PDF Password and Security API can run asynchronously and in the background.
 Once the process is complete, you can then download your password-secured PDF files.

 Furthermore, you can remove PDF passwords in bulk, which is important when handling client files in-house.
 The password removal feature is also included in the same API used to secure your PDFs with a password.